 The area has a sub-tropical climate with an outdoor lifestyle and natural attractions.
 There are pristine surf beaches, unspoilt rainforests, rugged headlands and sheltered bays.
 Six of Australia’s precious World Heritage Listed areas can be found here, as well as dozens of smaller parks, nature reserves and state forests.
 The region’s cultural mix has produced a vibrant and exuberant regional identity, with thriving visual and performing arts communities and numerous fetes, markets and festivals.

 The Northern Rivers has a higher proportion of children (less than 14 years) and aged people (over 65) than the rest of New South Wales.
-It is expected to have a strong population growth towards the year 2007 in the 70 plus age group as its popularity as a retirement destination increases.
+It is expected to have a strong population growth in the 70 plus age group as its popularity as a retirement destination increases.
 Indigenous peoples make up a greater proportion of the population (2.6%) than for New South Wales as a whole (1.7%) and compared to the rest of the state, the area has a relatively small percentage of people from non-English speaking backgrounds.

 According to the Australian Bureau of Statistics, the Northern Rivers region has a lower socio-economic status than for New South Wales as a whole.
 One of the main reasons for this is the high unemployment rate.